fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 <a name="faq98"></a>
 **(98) Why can I still pick contacts after revoking contacts permissions?**

-After revoking contacts permissions Android does not allow FairEmail access to your contacts anymore.
+After revoking contacts permissions Android does not allow FullEmail access to your contacts anymore.
-However, picking contacts is delegated to and done by Android and not by FairEmail, so this will still be possible without contacts permissions.
+However, picking contacts is delegated to and done by Android and not by FullEmail, so this will still be possible without contacts permissions.

 <br />

 <a name="faq99"></a>
 **(99) Can you add a rich text or markdown editor?**

-FairEmail provides common text formatting (bold, italic, underline, text size and color) via a toolbar that appears after selecting some text.
+FullEmail provides common text formatting (bold, italic, underline, text size and color) via a toolbar that appears after selecting some text.

 A [Rich text](https://en.wikipedia.org/wiki/Formatted_text) or [Markdown](https://en.wikipedia.org/wiki/Markdown) editor
 would not be used by many people on a small mobile device and, more important,